DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

 ## If you already have teaching experience

-You may be able to get qualified teacher status through a 12-week 'assessment only' programme if you also have a degree.
+You may be able to get QTS through a 12-week 'assessment only' programme if you also have a degree.

 [Apply directly to assessment only teacher training providers](/assessment-only-providers) and ask them about entry criteria.